placrosse/kodo/docs/source/overview.rst

     coding is "dense" since the symbols in the data block is mixed as much as possible, note that for small field sizes this does not hold.

-Sparse RLNC with uniform densiy
+Sparse RLNC with uniform density
     With some probability a symbols is not used when encoding a symbol, for the remaining symbols coding is performed as in the standard RLNC case.
 This is typcally useful in cases where the block size is very high since the density